amirfakhrullah/bloqdown/README.md

 ## Goals For This Project

-I know the UI for this project is pretty trash.
+I know the UI for this project is not great.
 But that's not the goal for building this site.
 The goals for this project are:

 - Creating fully typesafe APIs using `tRPC`
 - Using `Prisma` as `TypeScript ORM`